 Trump has a history of making bold charitable promises — with slow follow through.

-While both Obama and George W. Bush both limited the size of individual and corporate donations.
-Trump’s inauguration allowed unlimited individual donations, and corporate donations of up to $1 million.
+While both Obama and President George W. Bush both limited the size of individual and corporate donations.
+Trump’s committee allowed unlimited individual donations and corporate donations of up to $1 million.
 The group took $5 million from casino magnate Sheldon Adelson, and millions more from business giants including Boeing, AT&T and Reynolds American.